QAFlag/qaflag.com/docs/json.md

 npm i --save-dev @qaflag/json
 ```

-Anywhere within your project, create a file in the pattern `*.suite.ts` and then build your application.
+Anywhere within your project source, create a file in the pattern `*.suite.ts`.

 Sample contents: